 Predatory pricing is only an option for the largest firms, since they may incur a loss on every unit sold until competitors leave the market, which requires substantial financial resources to support.

 Predatory pricing is considered illegal in some countries.
-In these locations, such laws keep a business manager from pricing anywhere near the incremental marginal cost of manufacturing a unit, since competitors can engage in lawsuits if there is even an appearance of predatory pricing.
+In these locations, laws keep a business manager from pricing anywhere near the incremental marginal cost of manufacturing a unit, since competitors can engage in lawsuits if there is even an appearance of predatory pricing.
 Usually, the risk of a lawsuit is higher when a company already has a large market share when the claim of predatory pricing is alleged.
 If a smaller company were to engage in identical predatory pricing behavior, it might be at less risk of a lawsuit, simply because it probably would not have the financial resources to incur losses for a protracted period of time, and so would have to give up the pricing practice, irrespective of a lawsuit.

 Example of Predatory Pricing